joar7160-byte/threat-hunting-Import-Export-Compromise/README.md

 Answer: mm.exe

 🚩 13.
-Memory Extraction Module
-Identify the module used to extract logon passwords from memory
+Memory Extraction Module: Identify the module used to extract logon passwords from memory

 `````kql
 DeviceProcessEvents